Leaves scattered across ground

 Obtain Liability Insurance

-When hosting an event at a park or trail, sometimes the land management agency (i.e. DNR) may require that the friends group has liability insurance for the event.
+When hosting an event at a park or trail, sometimes the land management agency (i.e. DNR) may require that the Friends Group has liability insurance for the event.
 Parks & Trails Council offers the possibility to co-sponsor an event that meets certain criteria, therefore extending its liability insurance for the event.
 Fill out the application form to see if your event qualifies.

 Liability Insurance Application